Birinder1469/BirinderSingh_Resume/README.md

 After an extensive career in the Oil and Gas industry where I was involved in small hacks I finally decided to take a plunge and build over my Tech skills full time.

 I am currently Master of Data Science students at The University of British Columbia, Vancouver 2018-2019 graduating in June, 2019 looking for full time opportunity as a Data Scientist.

+Please have a look at my Resume I will be more than happy to provide if any further details are required.